Stefano-Previti/Diffusion_Based_Generative_Refiner/README.md

 For comparison with the paper we mainly focus on the overall speech quality (MOS_pred) in wich the paper has reached (with the SEGAN model and the Diffiner pattern) a result of 4.372.
 This result is due to the training of the diffusion model for which they trained the model on a single NVIDIA A100 GPU (40 GB memory) for 7.5 × 10^5 steps, which took about three days.
 Obviously our results with only 100 epochs and 50 timesteps in the final algorithm (T=200 in the paper) is inevitably lower.

-But the interesting part is that the **RELU experiments** has respected our previsions.In fact ,as we have already said, this was the experiment that showed the better performance during the validation and the lower final average test loss and ,as a consequence, we reached the better result in terms of MOS_pred scores.
+But the interesting part is that the **RELU experiments** has respected our previsions.In fact ,as we have already said, this was the experiment that showed the better performance during the training/validation and the lower final average test loss and ,as a consequence, we reached the better result in terms of MOS_pred scores.